maelfabien/maelfabien.github.io/_posts/2019-7-26-Explorium4.md

 - `min_samples_split`
 - ...

-How many models should we fit in order to test all possible combinations of hyperparameters?
+How many models should we fit to test all possible combinations of hyperparameters?
 Well, we can represent the problem graphically :

 ![image](https://maelfabien.github.io/assets/images/expl4_0.png)